FlaubertNHR/OpenXCOM.ToolsMAP2/Distribution/README.md

 Automated builds for Mono only: https://lxnt.wtf/oxem/#/MapView by Stoddard.<br>
 notes for Mono/Linux/Mac users
 - MapView needs to run once and then be restarted for its window to resize properly.
-- if nontransparent black boxes appear all over the place, go to MainView's Options and turn on "UseMonoDraw".
+- if nontransparent black boxes appear all over the place, go to MainView's Options and turn on "UseMono".
 - .NET on Mono tends to layout and render differently than in Windows, so pls look for usability rather than perfection.
 - the Mono package does not contain the CHM helpfile or the keyboard_cheatsheet.
 They're available in the Windows archive and are recommended since they describe shortcuts, functionality, etc.